mikeghen/litecoin-solo-mining-tutorial/README.md

 * 2.5 GB memory
 * 100 GB disk

-Once you have your server all setup just do an update before we get going:
+:star: Once you have your server all setup just do an update before we get going:
 ```
 sudo apt-get update
 ```